thakurdishanttt/Project_DocuLens/README.md

   Identifies documents based on existing or user-defined contract templates, speeding up onboarding and simplifying unique workflows.

 - **User-Defined Contracts**
   Allows defining custom extraction rules or field requirements.
-DocuLens then automatically extracts these fields across new, similar documents.
+This pipeline  then automatically extracts these fields across new, similar documents.

 ### 3. Email & Drive Integration
 - **Plugin-Style Integration**
-  Plug DocuLens into your existing email or drive services, selecting specific conversations or folders to process.
+  Plug It into your existing email or drive services, selecting specific conversations or folders to process.
 This eliminates the need to manually move files between systems.

 ### 4. Image Processing
 - **Automatic Enhancement**